 “Hey, looks like Alby has finally come out of hiding!
 Exactly what has made you change your mind, brother dearest?” my sister exclaims, a flair of drama in her voice.
 Lily’s brown eyes blink up at me in curiosity and humour.
 I roll my eyes and take a seat across from her and at the same time pull Aaliyah down with me.

 Rose flashes her eyes at me in annoyance and I don’t respond.
 She’s right next to Fred, who’s gazing at Aaliyah intently.
-She doesn’t giving him any attention though.
-Instead, she’s smiling at James and he’s smiling at her back.
+Aaliyah doesn’t giving him any attention though.
+Instead, she’s smiling at James and he’s smiling back at her.

 “So…” comes a voice from next to me.
 I turn to Louis and he’s grinning from ear to ear.
 He’s always been a sweet and cheery one but not mischievous.
 He extends his hand at Aaliyah, stretching his arm across me.
 “I’m Louis.
 Nice to meet you.”

 Aaliyah quirks an eyebrow at him in a light-hearted manner.
 “I already know you.”

 His hand still stays in the air.
 He thinks about it for a moment before saying, “Well, I know you too... but I do the same introduction for every family members’ girlfriend or boyfriend.”